louistrue/FOSS-RAG-LlamaIndex/README.md

 - [Videos ▶️](#videos-)

 ## Introduction 🌟
-**LlamaIndex** is a data retrieval and analysis tool designed for processing and querying large text datasets.
-It leverages advanced machine learning models and database technologies.
+**LlamaIndex** is a data retrieval and analysis tool to for process and query large text datasets with advanced machine learning models and database technologies using RAG (Retrieval-Augmented Generation).

 ## Features 🚀
 - **Data Processing 🔄**: Efficient document loading with `PyMuPDFReader`, and optimized data handling using `SentenceSplitter`.